Battlesquid/accountant-plus/README.md

-# accountant-plus
+# Accountant Plus
-A program to help manage money
+An application built to manage money and such.